Greek island holidays

 Language: The official language spoken in Greece is Greek.
 While English is widely spoken in most resorts, locals in more rural areas may have a limited use of English, so it’s always a good idea to learn some basic phrases in Greek.

-Currency: The currency on the Greek islands is the Euro (EUR).
+Currency: The currency in Greece is the Euro (EUR).

 Local time: The Greek islands are 2 hours ahead of GMT/UK time.